15,5 cm bandkanon 1: Use

 The plan was to produce about 70 vehicles, but due to defence budget cuts only 26 bandkanon 1s were manufactured.
 They were used as divisional artillery in Norrland, used by Boden Artillery Regiment and later Norrbotten Regiment.
-They were organized in three battalions of 8 vehicles each until the late 1980s and after that, two battalions of 12 vehicles each until the bandkanon 1 was discontinued in 2003.
+They were organized in three battalions of 8 vehicles each until the late 1980s and after that, two battalions of 12 vehicles each until the bandkanon 1 was retired in 2003.

 History

 Development of what would become the bkan 1 started at the end of the 1940s, but it was not until the 1950s when development accelerated.
 When the KRV tank project was cancelled it was decided that one of the prototype chassis (developed by AB Landsverk) was to be repurposed as the prototype of the new self-propelled gun under the designation Artillerikanonvagn 151 (Akv 151), translating to "Artillery cannon wagon 151", the number 151 meaning 1st vehicle with a gun in the 15 cm caliber category.
 The chassis was reversed so the rear became the new front and an oscillating gun turret constructed by AB Bofors was fitted at the back (prior front).
 As the concept seemed promising, the self-propelled gun was re-designed by Landsverk under supervision of the Royal Swedish Army Materiel Administration to use the same drive train as the S-tank to speed up production.
 Bandkanon 1 appeared in two versions; the original version was Bandkanon 1 (later designated Bandkanon 1A).

 After modification done to the vehicle during the 1980s, the new version was designated Bandkanon 1C.
 The main difference was the introduction of a drive train more similar to the one introduced on the new "C" version of Stridsvagn 103; other modifications were the removal of the built-in ammunition crane in order to save weight and the introduction of the POS 2 system for navigation, positioning, and directing.